markus7017/myfiles/shelly/README.md

 ### Roller Favorites

 Firmware 1.9.2 for Shelly 2.5 in roller mode supports so called favorites for positions.
-You could use the Shelly App to setup 4 different positions (percentage) and assign id 1-4.
+You could use the Shelly Web UI to setup 4 different positions (percentage) and assign id 1-4.
-The channel 'roller#rollerFav' allows to select those from openHAB and the roller moves to the desired position.
+The channel `roller#rollerFav` allows to select those from openHAB and the roller moves to the desired position.
-In the Thing configuration you could also configure an id when the 'roller#control' channel receives UP or DOWN.
+In the Thing configuration you could also configure an id when the `roller#control` channel receives UP or DOWN.
-Values 1-4 are selecting the corresponding favorite id in the Shelly App, 0 means no favorite.
+Values 1-4 are selecting the corresponding favorite id in the Shelly Web UI, 0 means no favorite.

 ### Thing Status